 - The Board of Trustee awards up to (3) three tuition scholarships for creative writing students.
 Students who receive the scholarship commit to working in the Writers Center.
 For more information contact the Writers Center Director.

 Spire is the college's visual arts and literary magazine published each spring by ECC students.
 Submissions of original student works are sought in poetry, prose, drawing, printmaking, and photography.
-Apply now by completing the online form.

 We want to stay in touch with you!